 Wanderer1232: How does Matt make $1,800 the last two months in Southeast Asia?
 Can he give examples of where his money goes?
 That seems unimaginable!

 In Southeast Asia, it’s very easy.
 You can travel for as little as $20 a day.
 Local meals cost only a couple of dollars, hostels are $3-5 per night, and private rooms less than $10.
 Buses are only a few dollars.
 It’s very doable, especially if you don’t consume a lot of alcohol.
 Most people average about $30 a day, which is $900 a month.
 You can see prices and suggested budgets in this post.

 Edwin: How are you able to keep track of all the expenses?
 Is there a way to do this?

 I built an app for this.
 It’s called TripSaver.
 Here’s the link for iOS and for Android.
 It allows you to track and manage your expenses for each of your trips.
 It’s a simple and easy to use app.
 Try it out.

-Suri_a: I love to travel and trying new dishes from all over the world is a major part of that.
-My question is that is it possible to travel on a small budget ($40-60/day) and still be able to savor every bit of a culture’s cuisine when most restaurants would easily run you about $10-20 for a single meal?
+Suri_a: I love to travel, and trying new dishes from all over the world is a major part of that.
+My question is: is it possible to travel on a small budget ($40-60/day) and still be able to savor every bit of a culture’s cuisine when most restaurants would easily run you about $10-20 for a single meal?

 Of course!
 I never eat expensive on the road.
-Here’s a few articles on eating on the road that can show you how to do this:
+Here are a few articles on eating on the road that can show you how to do this: